 Community sponsorship programs come in different formats; Resettle Together will be a resettlement agency-led co-sponsor program.

 Community sponsors will become guides, advocates, and friends to refugees, asylees, and those seeking asylum in New England.
-Community sponsorship is an opportunity for community members, especially those far from resettlement agencies, to be directly involved in providing newcomers with assistance, guidance, and mentorship needed to gain independence in their new homes.
+Community sponsorship is an opportunity for community members to be directly involved in providing newcomers with assistance, guidance, and mentorship needed to gain independence in their new homes.

 How is community sponsorship different from other resettlement programs?

-Unlike a more “traditional” refugee resettlement approach, with community sponsorship, groups take on some of the core services performed by IINE’s case specialists and volunteers.
+Unlike a more “traditional” refugee resettlement approach, with community sponsorship, groups take on some of the core services performed by IINE’s case specialists.
 This model not only adds capacity for IINE staff members who provide intensive services, but also allows community members to better understand the refugee experience and build direct relationships with arriving families.

 Who is the ideal community sponsor group?

 The ideal community sponsor group is made up of open-minded and generous people who are invested in their communities and excited about welcoming and supporting new neighbors.
-Knowledge of multiple languages, familiarity with the immigrant experience, willingness to learn, and a heightened sense of curiosity are all also helpful.
+Knowledge of languages other than English, familiarity with the immigrant experience, willingness to learn, and a heightened sense of curiosity are all also helpful.

-A community sponsor group is usually made up of five to eight people willing to contribute five to ten hours per week for four months or more.
+A community sponsor group is usually made up of five to twelve people willing to contribute five hours per week for four months or more.
 Community sponsor groups commit to raising $10,000 to support the family with whom they have been matched.
 While the financial component is important, being able to commit time and (non-monetary) resources are also vital elements for success.

 5 reasons you should become a community sponsor

-- It’s a once-in-a-lifetime opportunity to become directly involved and have a life-changing impact on a refugee or asylee family.
+1. It’s a once-in-a-lifetime opportunity to become directly involved and have a life-changing impact on a refugee family.

-- It will give you a new perspective on the immigrant experience and what it means to start over in a foreign community.
+2. It will give you a new perspective on the immigrant experience and what it means to start over in a new country.

-- It’s a wonderful opportunity to welcome new neighbors and show them the ins and outs of your beloved community.
+3. It’s a wonderful opportunity to welcome new neighbors and gain a new perspective of your city through their eyes.

-- As this is a pilot program, your experience and feedback will help IINE to design, shape, and improve this resource.
+4. As this is a new program, your experience and feedback will help IINE to design, shape, and improve this resource.

-- It’s an opportunity for communities, especially those far from resettlement agencies and in more rural areas, to welcome newcomers and be directly involved in providing them with assistance, guidance, and mentorship.
+5. It’s an opportunity for communities to welcome newcomers and be directly involved in providing them with assistance, guidance, and mentorship.

-To learn more about “Resettle Together: Community Sponsorship at IINE,” please visit our website at https://iine.org/get-involved/#CommunitySponsorship or email Jessica Cirone, Associate Director of Community Sponsorship, at jcirone@iine.org
+To learn more about “Resettle Together: Community Sponsorship at IINE,” please visit our website at https://iine.org/get-involved/#CommunitySponsorship or email Jessica Cirone, Director of Community Engagement, at jcirone@iine.org

 Meet Jessica Cirone, Associate Director of Community Sponsorship